 Those dropped would need to submit a new application if they still wish to pursue the B.Ed./Dip.Ed. degree at Queen's.
 Transcripts and other supporting documentation will be retained by Student Services for one more year.
-This means that those re-applying will only have to complete the online application at OUAC/TEAS and Personal Statement of Experience (PSE), but will not need to resubmit their transcripts, unless they have taken additional courses.
+This means that those re-applying will only have to complete the online application at OUAC/TEAS, but will not need to resubmit their Personal Statement of Experience (PSE), and will only need to resubmit their transcripts if they have taken additional courses.
 There will be no guarantee of admission to the program at the time of re-application.